Law enforcement in Tanzania: Oversight

-Oversight of the force is shared by the Principal Secretary of the Ministry of Police and the Inspector-General of Police.
-Both the principal secretary and the inspector-general conduct internal affairs by way of tribunals and other measures deemed appropriate.
+Oversight of the force is shared by the Principal Secretary of the Ministry of Home Affairs and the Inspector-General of Police.
+Both the Principal Secretary and the Inspector-General conduct internal affairs by way of tribunals and other measures deemed appropriate.

+Effectiveness

+As of 2024, Tanzania ranks 65th out of 163 countries on the Global Peace Index.
+In 2023, the country advanced 11 positions in the index, surpassing Thailand, Nepal, France, and China.
+According to World Bank data, crime rates in Tanzania have shown a consistent decline, decreasing by 3.51% between 2018 and 2019, and by 18.42% between 2019 and 2020.